 Changyou enters into licensing arrangements with overseas licensees to operate its MMORPGs in other countries or territories.
 These licensing agreements provide two revenue streams, consisting of an initial license fee and a monthly revenue-based royalty fee based on monthly revenue and sales from ancillary products of the games.
 The initial license fee is based on both a fixed amount and additional amounts receivable upon achieving certain sales targets.
 Since Changyou is obligated to provide post-sales services such as technical support and provision of updates and when-and-if-available upgrades to the licensees during the license period, the initial license fee from the licensing arrangement is recognized as revenue ratably over the license period.
-The fixed amount of the initial license fee is recognized ratably over the remaining license period from the launch of the game and the additional amount is recognized royalty fee is recognized when earned, provided that collectability is reasonably assured.
+The fixed amount of the initial license fee is recognized ratably over the remaining license period from the launch of the game and the additional amount is recognized ratably over the remaining license period from the date such additional amount is certain.
+The monthly revenue-based royalty fee is recognized when earned, provided that collectability is reasonably assured.